CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 title: Writing a Trace-Based Cache Simulator
 ---

-# Writing a Trace-Based Cache Simulator
+# Writing a Trace - Based Cache Simulator

 Computer architects use many tools to evaluate proposed architectures.
 They may use coarse-grained analytical models to quickly rule out sub-optimal designs, or complex RTL simulation to get an accurate view of how the real hardware will behave.
 Another common tool that provides a compromise on speed in accuarcy between these is micro-architecture simulators.

 Microarchitecture simulators can provide researchers with a decently accurate view of how hardware will behave in a reasonable amount of time, and are used extensively in both research and industry.
 This makes them a great thing to get familiar with if you are interested in hardware and architecture.

 In this blog post we'll be looking at how to write a trace-based cache simulator.
 This should provide a (relatively) simple entry points for those interested in simulator design.
+We will then close with a discussion on simulator performance.

 ### Link to the source code